 Biological Safety Cabinets

-The Biological Safety Cabinet (BSC) protects the researcher, the research materials, and other lab members through a simple system of airflow and filters.
-A BSC must be used whenever activities are anticipated to generate droplets, splashes, and aerosols with potentially infectious biological materials.
+A Biological Safety Cabinet (BSC) protects the researcher, the research materials, and other laboratory occupants through a controlled system of airflow and filtration.
+A BSC must be used when work involves infectious or potentially infectious biological materials and procedures that can generate aerosols, droplets, or splashes (e.g., vortexing, centrifuge loading or unloading, aliquoting, or open manipulation of cultures).

-Engineering controls are an effective tool for reducing exposure to biological materials.
-Examples of engineering controls used in laboratories at Cornell may include dilution ventilation, local exhaust ventilation, biological safety cabinets, glove boxes, safety shields, and proper storage facilities.
+Engineering controls are a primary means of reducing exposure to biological hazards.
+Examples used in Cornell laboratories include general dilution ventilation, local exhaust ventilation, biological safety cabinets, glove boxes, safety shields, and appropriate storage facilities.
+The selection and use of these controls is informed by laboratory risk assessment and, where applicable, Institutional Biosafety Committee (IBC) review.

 Training